bitplane/t9/README.md

 ## Language files wanted!

 * 🇬🇧 en-GB: Downloaded from the web, derived from gnu aspell (iirc)
+* 🇺🇸 en-US: From the system american-english wordlist
-* 🇳🇱 nl-NL Thanks to Breght Boschker for submitting these :)
+* 🇳🇱 nl-NL: Thanks to Breght Boschker for submitting these :)

 To make your own dictionary, have a read of maket9.py.
 Keep your wordlists though - the file format might change in future.